Zaechus/nixos-config/modules/README.md

 ### Default
 `default.nix` and `home.nix` contain basic functionality/configuration that should
-be shared by all systems and users.
+be shared by most systems and users.

 ### Wired & Wireless
 Provides networking functionality for wired and wireless connecetions respectively.